- A wise and trusted counselor, teacher or guide.

 Bethel is an Ethiopian-American artist based in the Twin Cities of Minnesota.
 Her art consists of various mediums, with an emphasis on photography and writing.
 She uses her art as a journal, documenting the beauty of the moments she is present for.
 Bethel is currently a journalist at Mshale African Newspaper and an Artist Mentor at Inverted Arts.

-Oh hey there, I’m Ray!
-Just a 20-something with a heart of and soul older than vibranium; I love 3 year-olds, becoming African-American, sour skittles, theological questions, This Is Us, and hugging new people!
+I’m a 20-something with a heart of and soul older than vibranium; I love 3 year-olds, becoming African-American, sour skittles, theological questions, This Is Us, and hugging new people!

-I’m finding myself more and more passionate about telling stories well.
+I am passionate about telling stories through photography.
 Not for the sake of stories themselves, though.
-For many things, I guess.
 For legacy, for laughs; tears, sometimes.
 For my siblings, neighbors, or daughters yet to exist.
 For the single mom over there, the politician over here, or the youth pastor in between.

 I hope to tell stories, either in word or image, that challenge people to become the best version of themselves for the sake of our world.
 Not in a silly or fu-fu way, but in a down-to-earth, lets-look-at-your-scars kind of humility.
 I love being human and, more than that, becoming human through the sharing of stories with others.”

 Raygen has earned a degree in Missional Ministries from Bethel University and has traveled the world documenting the lives of others.
-Her next project is a year-long journey in Memphis, TN to create a film on her family’s history
+She recently completed a year-long journey in Memphis, TN to create a film on her family’s history.

 Brandon Karstens, also known professionally as Karstens, is an independent hip hop artist.
 Mostly known for his uplifting lyrics and positive attitude, he has become a prominent influencer in the hip hop community.
 Karstens mission is to inspire, encourage, & entertain people through music.
 He uses songwriting as a medium to impact the lives of his listeners in a positive way and continues to hear testimony after testimony how his music has helped so many people.